Skip to Section

 - 4 In Conclusion

-Most people’s first thought when they see a camera on a construction site is that it’s for security, but there is another type that has a whole different set of uses: construction time-lapse cameras.
+Most people’s first thought when they see a cameras on construction sites is that they are for security, but there is another type that has a whole different set of uses: construction time-lapse cameras.

 Having a live outdoor time-lapse camera overlooking your job site is useful for all kinds of reasons.
 Why travel to the site when you can open up a web browser on your computer and see exactly what is going on?

-By shooting a time-lapse sequence of a construction project, you can build an understanding of the progress of your project as it slowly develops.
+By shooting a time lapse video sequence of a construction project, you can build an understanding of the progress of your project as it slowly develops.

 Here is an typical example of time-lapse video of the construction of a bridge in the UK: